 Letters from the court

-If your landlord is trying to evict you, get advice.
-It may not be too late to stop the eviction, even if the hearing is about to take place.
-Call Shelter Cymru’s expert housing advice helpline on 0345 075 5005.
-You could also email our housing advice team, or, if you prefer, visit advice near you to find a local Shelter Cymru advice surgery where you can talk to someone in person.
+If you have received a letter, get urgent advice.
+It may not be too late to stop the eviction, even if a court hearing is about to take place.
+Call Shelter Cymru’s expert housing advice helpline, email our housing advice team, or, visit advice near you to find a local Shelter Cymru advice surgery where you can talk to someone in person.

-The court will normally arrange a court date so that you and your landlord can explain the situation to a judge.
+There will usually be a court hearing so that you and your landlord can explain the situation to a judge.

-The only exception to this is if your landlord has used the Accelerated Possession procedure and all of the following conditions apply:
+The only exception to this is if your landlord has used the Accelerated Possession procedure and :